perrileah/cheers-api/README.md

 # Minimum Viable Product

 - Allow users to see all breweries (complete)
-- Allow users to see individual breweries
+- Allow users to see individual breweries (complete)
-- Allow users to create a checkin (complete)
+- Allow users to create, update and destroy a brewery (complete)
+- Allow users to see all checkins (complete)
 - Allow users to see individual checkins (complete)
-- Allow users to update a checkin (complete)
+- Allow users to create, update and destroy a checkin (complete)
-- Allow users to delete a checkin (complete)
 - Allow users to sign up (complete)
 - Allow users to login and logout